-Both rendering schemes require the construction of a TAM that is much denser along the tone axis than in [7] (as many as 255 tones2 instead of 6 tones).
+Both rendering schemes require the construction of a TAM that is much denser along the tone axis than in [Praun et al. 2001] (as many as 255 tones instead of 6 tones).
 This can be constructed using the algorithm described in our previous paper.
 Obtaining more tone levels does not require any more pre-processing time, since the same number of candidate strokes are still added; we simply "snapshot" more TAM images during the process.